deepasarojam-2024/UC-Berkeley-ML-AI/Capstone-Project/readme.md

 - **F1 Score**: The harmonic mean of precision and recall, providing a balance between the two.
 It is particularly useful when dealing with imbalanced datasets.

-- **Mean Absolute Error (MAE)**: Calculates the average absolute difference between predicted and actual ratings, providing an indication of the prediction accuracy.
+- **Mean Absolute Error (MAE)**: Calculates the average absolute difference between predicted and actual ratings, indicating the prediction accuracy.

 - **Root Mean Squared Error (RMSE)**: Similar to MAE but penalizes larger errors more significantly.
 It is the square root of the average of squared differences between predicted and actual ratings.